Endava/cats/README.md

 - `--contract=LOCATION_OF_THE_CONTRACT` supplies the location of the OpenApi or Swagger contract.
 - `--server=URL` supplies the URL of the service implementing the contract.
 - `--basicauth=USR:PWD` supplies a `username:password` pair, in case the service uses basic auth.
+- `--authRefreshInterval=value_in_seconds` Amount of time in seconds after which to get new auth credentials
+- `--authRefreshScript=script` Script to get executed after `--authRefreshInterval` in order to get new auth credentials.
+The script will replace any headers that have aut_script as value.
+If you don't supply a --authRefreshInterval, but you supply a script, the script will be used to get the initial auth credentials.
 - `--fuzzers=LIST_OF_FUZZERS` supplies a comma separated list of fuzzers.
 The supplied list of Fuzzers can be partial names, not full Fuzzer names.
 CATS which check for all Fuzzers containing the supplied strings.
 If the argument is not supplied, all fuzzers will be run.
 - `--log=PACKAGE:LEVEL` can configure custom log level for a given package.
-You can provide a comma separated list of packages and levels.
+You can provide a comma separated list of packages and levels or a level to apply to everything.
 This is helpful when you want to see full HTTP traffic: `--log=org.apache.http.wire:debug` or suppress CATS logging: `--log=com.endava.cats:warn`
+- `--skipLog=LEVELS`  A list of log levels to skip.
+For example you can skip only note and info levels, but leave the rest
 - `--paths=PATH_LIST` supplies a comma separated list of OpenApi paths to be tested.
 If no path is supplied, all paths will be considered.
 - `--skipPaths=PATH_LIST` a comma separated list of paths to ignore.
 If no path is supplied, no path will be ignored
 - `--fieldsFuzzingStrategy=STRATEGY` specifies which strategy will be used for field fuzzing.
 Available strategies are `ONEBYONE`, `SIZE` and `POWERSET`.
 More information on field fuzzing can be found in the sections below.